wilsonhsu0102/UNI/README.md

 Members: Chris On, Crystal Yip, Wilson Wei-Shang Hsu, Victor Huang

 # Instructions to run
 Clone the repository and cd into the directory folder.
+In the terminal:
 1. Run `npm install`
 2. Run `npm start`
 3. A page should automatically open; however, if it does not, you can open the web application manually on the browser and access our entry point using the following URL `localhost:3000`